kevenv/kevenv.github.io/templates/blog/cuda_saxpy.md

 GPU time: 4792 ticks
 ```
 The CPU is noticably slower than the GPU as expected.

+Note that SAXPY is very simple so its performance is not limited by the arithmetic intensity (_compute-bound_) but is is limited by the memory transfers (_bandwidth-bound_).
+However, it can still benefit from GPU acceleration if the problem size `N` is large enough.

 ## Next
 This concludes our tutorial.